RMPJohnson/Laravel8-dev/README.md

+# adeel-laravel-8-dev
+this is a potential starting point for our new backend.
+It includes some basic functionality outlined in this README file.

 # Laravel 8.x boilerplate with docker configuration

 Laravel is well known PHP open-source framework.
 It intended for the development of web applications following the model–view–controller architectural pattern and based on Symfony.
 Our Goal in this project is to create a basic architecture of a project that includes all necessary items that we use while developing any web application.
 We also create a docker file that includes Apache, PHP and MySQL.
 This application is tested on Ubuntu 20.0 LTS.